ssavva05/Robo/README.md

 Note:

--Run the following command in powershell to enable the script execution:
+Run the following command in powershell to enable the script execution:

 Set-ExecutionPolicy unrestricted